thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 09 April 2023
+### Daily Rundown on Monday, 10 April 2023

-- The average temperature today is 13.04˚C;
+- The average temperature today is 9.85˚C;
-- With highs of 13.49˚C and lows of 5.02˚C.
+- With highs of 12.33˚C and lows of 5.76˚C.
-- You can expect broken clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->